mixpanel/docs/pages/docs/data-structure/user-profiles.md

 #### Add Additional Properties

-After `$distinct_id`, you can add additional properties to the profile by pressing the <b>"+ Add Property"</b> button.
+After `$distinct_id`, you can add additional properties to the profile by pressing the **"+ Add Property"** button.
 Mixpanel will help autocomplete profile properties that you may want to set.

 ![/Screen_Shot_2021-12-01_at_12.20.27_PM.png](/Screen_Shot_2021-12-01_at_12.20.27_PM.png)